gemseo/gemseo/doc_src/doe.rst

 ---

 In |g|,
-a :class:`.DOELibrary` contains one or several DOE algorithms.
+a :class:`.BaseDOELibrary` contains one or several DOE algorithms.

-As any :class:`.DriverLibrary`,
+As any :class:`.BaseDriverLibrary`,
-a :class:`.DOELibrary` executes an algorithm from an :class:`.OptimizationProblem` and options.
+a :class:`.BaseDOELibrary` executes an algorithm from an :class:`.OptimizationProblem` and options.
-Most of the DOE algorithms also need the number of samples when calling :meth:`~.DOELibrary.execute`:
+Most of the DOE algorithms also need the number of samples when calling :meth:`~.BaseDOELibrary.execute`:

 .. code::